 Mmmmm…coconut.
 Thank you, Lauren Caris Cooks.

-Having had my fair share of ramen noodles in college I can safely say they’ve been imprinted on my diet, although the ramen I had in college can no way compare to the quality fare this recipe provides.
+Having had my fair share of instant ramen noodles in college I can safely say they’ve been imprinted on my diet, although the ramen I had in college can no way compare to the quality fare this recipe provides.

 Complementing the creamy nature of this meal are mushrooms which, by themselves, add a pleasant aroma, but with this marinade, and combined with the ornate accents of the coconut curry, they bring a flavor unsurpassed.
 You’ll want to make this dish straight away!